-Pupils/students are not allowed to be 'friends' with or make a friend request to any staff, governors, volunteers and contractors or otherwise communicate via social media.
+As outlined in the Acceptable Use Policies, pupils/students are not allowed to be 'friends' with or make a friend request to any staff, governors, volunteers and contractors or otherwise communicate via social media.

 Pupils/students are discouraged from 'following' staff, governor, volunteer or contractor public accounts (e.g. following a staff member with a public Instagram account) as laid out in the AUPs.
 However, we accept that this can be hard to control (but this highlights the need for staff to remain professional in their private lives).
 In the reverse situation, however, staff must not follow such public student accounts.